PeterCamilleri/mysh/README.md

 given the limited scope of this effort, and not wanting to do a lot of typing all the time, I chose the name mysh for My-shell.

-It would seem that no one has programmed a shell program at this level of narcissism until now as that name was available.
+Since that name was available, it would seem that no one had yet written a shell program at this level of narcissism.

 The mysh is available as both a stand-alone CLI program and for use as a command shell within Ruby applications and Rails web sites.